Jubilee Oil Field: Transparency

 Since the discovery of oil in 2007, the administrators placed the importance of transparency and accountability in the management of the oil sector and revenues.
 It ensures value for money for contracts, allows citizens to monitor contract executions and prevents corruption among others.
 The grade given was a B.

-Independent Regulation of the Sector / Role of GNCP
+Independent Regulation of the Sector / Role of GNPC

 Ghana's Petroleum law put the power to regulate petroleum operations to the Minister.
 The Minister has however relied on the technical expertise of the Ghana National Petroleum Corporation (GNPC) to perform this function.
 As a result, some misunderstanding regarding the role of the GNPC and thereby raised issues of conflict of interest in the GNPC‘s functions.
 The independent regulation will continue to be problematic because of technical capacity problems usually faced by new oil producers, lack of appropriate logistics and equipment, financial dependence on the government and possible political party patronage from the governing board of the Petroleum Commission.
 The grade given was a D.